Martin2p/Martin2p/README.md

 ## Hi there 👋

 ### Pause
-Currently taking a short break to prepare for my CompTIA A+ certification.
+Currently taking a short break to prepare for my CompTIA Network+ certification.

 -----------